 For our named executive officers employed by Contran, the portion of the annual charge we paid for each of the last three years to Contran under this ISA attributable to each of their services, as applicable, is set forth in footnote 3 to the 2015 Summary Compensation Table in this proxy statement.
 As discussed further below, the amount charged under the ISA is based upon Contran's cost of employing or engaging the personnel who provide the services to us (including the services of our named executive officers employed by Contran) by allocating such cost to us based on the estimated percentage of time such personnel were expected to devote to us over the year.
 The amount charged under the ISA is not dependent upon our financial performance.
 As previously disclosed, our prior vice president, chief financial officer and controller, who was employed by Contran, resigned his employment with Contran effective April 10, 2014 in order to take a position with an unrelated company.
 Our board of directors elected James W. Brown, an employee of Contran, as our vice president, chief financial officer and controller effective April 10, 2014.
-Accordingly, for purposes of the 2015 Summary Compensation Table, the portion of the 2014 ISA charge for the 2014 services for our vice president, chief financial officer and controller and three-fourths to Mr. Brown.
+Accordingly, for purposes of the 2015 Summary Compensation Table, the portion of the 2014 ISA charge for the 2014 services for our vice president, chief financial officer and controller was prorated one-fourth to the prior vice president, chief financial officer and controller and three-fourths to Mr. Brown.